Find Grad Schools

 64 Yearly Graduations

 The 4th most popular school in the country for entrepreneurship majors who are seeking their master's degree is University of San Francisco.
 Each year, around 10,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $52,920 per year, while in-state graduate students, on average, pay $27,180 per year.
-The entrepreneurship program at University of San Francisco awarded 64 master's degrees during the 2020-2021 school year.
-About 47% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $54,980 per year, while in-state graduate students, on average, pay $27,990 per year.
+During the most recent year for which we have data, 64 people received their master's degree in entrepreneurship from USFCA.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #5